achimste/Stockfish_SF_15.1_Classic/README.md

 This is a stripped down version of the last Stockfish version that contains the classic evaluation (i.e without NNUE network).
 I made this for nostalgic and didactical reasons.

-WARNING (needs to be fixed)!*
+WARNING (needs to be fixed)!<br>
-I don't have Linux, so the Makefile has not been tested.*
+I don't have Linux, so the Makefile has not been tested.<br>
-I provide MS Visual Studio project files for compilation.*
+I provide MS Visual Studio project files for compilation.<br>
 Note: You must compile with C++20 or better.

-Special:*
+Special:<br>
-I have incorporated the special mate function from Joerg Oster's "Huntsman-2023".*
+I have incorporated the special mate function from Joerg Oster's "Huntsman-2023".<br>
-This is enabled when you enter 'go mate ...'*
+This is enabled when you enter 'go mate ...'

 ## Files